zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Action:**

-  Compare with your configuration to see where the invalid _address is being referenced
+  Compare with your configuration to see where the invalid _address_ is being referenced

 ### ZWED0057W

-  Loopback calls: localhost equivalent address not found in list _listenerAddresses_.
+  Loopback calls: localhost equivalent address not found in the list _listenerAddresses_.
 Using first address _address_; Verify firewall will allow this.

   **Reason:**

-  Unable to find a localhost equivalent from the _listenerAddresses_ list so server defaults to the first address in the loop
+  Unable to find a localhost equivalent from the _listenerAddresses_ list so the server considers the first address in the loop by default.

   **Action:**